 How to Find the Pixel 4a in Stock

-Google’s new Pixel 4a is already selling out at some retailers, but you can still get the budget phone delivered on release day.
+Google’s new Pixel 4a is already selling out at some retailers, but you can still get the budget phone delivered on, or around, release day.

 The Pixel 4a is Google’s new $350 device and it’s an excellent option if you don’t want to break the bank buying your next smartphone.

 The Pixel 4a is sold out at Amazon though we expect that to change in the near future.
 Best Buy and Google still have stock available.
-That said, if you want your phone on August 21st, you’ll have to order it from Google in a particular way.
+That said, if you want your phone ASAP, you’ll have to order it from Google in a particular way.

 In this guide we’ll help you find the Pixel 4a in stock right now.